 I Never Said It Was Poison: Andy, having brought back his "Bert Macklin, FBI" persona in order to deduce which woman in the office is pregnant, tries to pull this on Donna, to trick her into revealing that she is pregnant without ever actually mentioning pregnancy (he asks her whether he's speaking to one person or "one and one-ninth" people).
 As expected, it doesn't work too well.

 Leslie successfully pulls one off in "Christmas Scandal."
-Leslie goes on a live talk show in order to clear her name from false accusations of an affair with a sleazy councilman.
+Leslie goes on a live talk show in order to clear her name from false accusations of an affair with the sleazy Councilman Dexhart.
 The talk show hosts surprises Leslie by having the councilman show up to repudiate her claim.
 Leslie quickly gets him to try to prove it by lying about seeing a mole on her butt.
 Leslie then drops her pants on live TV to prove there is no mole, thus clearing her name.

 Joan Callamazzo: Councilman, do you have a comment about No-Molegate?
 Councilman(caught off-guard): Well, I did not expect her to be willing to take off her pants on television.